rubyworks/hashery/README.md

 The QED framework to create well tested high-level documentation.
 Run the QED specs via:

     $ qed -Ilib demo/

 Lemon is used to create low-level unit tests.
-Run these via the RubyTest universal test harness.
+Run these via the Rubytest:

     $ rubytest -Ilib -Itest test/

 ### Patches